 Who We Are

 Welcome to the ToDo Institute!
-Here you will find a wealth of material on Alternative Methods of Mental Health such as Morita Therapy and Naikan from Japan.
+Here you will find a wealth of material on a natural approach to mental wellness, based on Japanese Psychology.
 Although rooted in Eastern philosophy, these methods are integrated beautifully into our contemporary western society, providing balance, beauty and wisdom.

 Most approaches to mental health in the West are rooted in European psychology.
 The principles presented here are quite different, originating in Japan and rooted in Asian tradition and philosophy.
 You’ll find guidance on topics ranging from depression to procrastination.
 So please relax, take off your shoes (Japanese style) and come explore resources which blend the practical, the spiritual and the psychological.

 You’ll find practical guidance and inspiration on some critical themes related to mental health and purposeful living.